 The Tropical Dry Forest Biome is very important because is the most threatened terrestrial environment by the human intervention.
 In this kind of environment only survive the species adapted to the restriction in the availability of nutrients and water.
 All the tropical dry forest plants and the animals that live among them had developed evolutive adaptations in order to live in conditions of very less food and water than at the rainforest.
 Those conditions had enforced plants to lose their leaves during drought, as a way to avoid the lose of essential water; and animals to require large territories to ensure the enough supply of food in an adverse and no plenty region.

-The springs are less frequent, and most of them diminish their flow, or even becomes dry as drought arrives, but their provision of pristine water injects life to the dry forest.
-Its geographic location and low altitude optimize the sunlight conditions for the plant photosynthesis, with which dry forests also contribute to the fixation of the carbon present in the atmosphere, but this is in less grade than the rainy forests due to the less density of the forest and the fact of being deciduous (As with the photosynthesis valuable water will be lost by transpiration, this is totally restricted with the leaves fall).
+The springs are less frequent, and most of them diminish their flow, or even becomes dry, as drought arrives; but their provision of pristine water injects life to the dry forest, and they reload at the rainy season.
+Its geographic location and low altitude optimize the sunlight conditions for the plant photosynthesis, with which dry forests also contribute to the fixation of the carbon present in the atmosphere, but in lesser grade than the rainy forests due to the less density of the forest and the fact of being deciduous (As with the photosynthesis valuable water will be lost by transpiration, this is totally restricted with the leaves fall).

 Tropical Dry Forest Animals